Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Advancing a new era of health care

-Work is continuing to implement the new era of health care in Alberta that reflects the needs of Albertans.
-Proposed amendments to the Alberta Health Care Insurance Act and the Provincial Health Agencies Act would support operational changes to implement previously announced objectives such as modernizing hospital governance to reflect the refocused health system and transitioning Alberta Health Services to a hospital-based acute care service provider.
+Work to implement the new era of health care in Alberta that reflects the needs of Albertans continues.
+Amendments to the Alberta Health Care Insurance Act and the Provincial Health Agencies Act support operational changes to implement previously announced objectives such as modernizing hospital governance to reflect the refocused health system and transitioning Alberta Health Services to a hospital-based acute care service provider.

-The proposed amendments would also result in the repealing of Part 3 of the Hospitals Act, the only remaining part of the Hospitals Act, as all relevant provisions would be moved into the Provincial Health Agencies Act and the Alberta Health Care Insurance Act.
+Amendments also repeal Part 3 of the Hospitals Act, the only remaining part of the Hospitals Act, as all relevant provisions are now moved into the Provincial Health Agencies Act and the Alberta Health Care Insurance Act.

 Next steps